handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 By default:
 - Sorting is enabled for all columns.
-- The end user can sort rows by clicking on the column name.
+- The end user can sort data by clicking on the column name.
 - The sort order indicator is visible.
 - No rows are sorted initially.